j19sch/j19sch.github.io/posts/2024/20241020-being-intentional-about-exploratory-testing.md

 The tests with a focus on value are based on requirements, on things we know we want, they are prescribed (as in: written before).
 The tests with a focus on value are exploratory, they are based on our decisions in the moment, we look for surprises and decide how we feel about those surprises.

-If both of these kinds of testing, prescribed and exploratory, are important, then why am I focusing on this post on the exploratory part?

-There are three reasons:

-1. there are still a lot of misconceptions about what exploratory testing is
-1. there are still a lot of misconceptions about how exploratory testing relates to prescribed testing
-1. there's a lot of hidden, implicit exploratory testing that could deliver more value
+One thing I've noticed through the years, is that a lot more exploratory testing is happening than we give credit for.
+It's hidden, a required but implicit part of the work.
+We do it, but we're not intentional about it.
+Today I want to argue that it pays to be more intentional about it.
+Before I get there, however, I'll first have to describe what exploratory testing is and how it relates to prescribed testing.

 <!-- TEASER_END -->

-## 1. What is exploratory testing?
+## What is exploratory testing?

 During her [live exploratory testing session](https://ncrafts.io/speaker/elizabethzagroba)[^1] at [NewCrafts](https://ncrafts.io/) 2024, [Elizabeth Zagroba](https://elizabethzagroba.com/) ad-libbed the following definition: